hampusstrom/ansible-role-headscale/ReadMe.md

 # When using the 'latest' tag,
 # the role will automatically try to get the latest release tag from GitHub repo juanfont/Headscale
-# this is not always going to work like when the authors release a new beta version,
+# this is not always going to work like when the authors release a new beta version and tags it improperly.
-# and if you run this role a lot you might hit the GitHub API rate limit
 # if you want stability I recommend tagging a specific release version, without the 'v' prefix.
 # I.e. 'v0.16.4' should be defined as '0.16.4'
 # headscale_version: 0.16.4